 With workforce planning, you’re ultimately trying to answer whether you spent more or less than you should have on your people.
 When HR tries to reconcile the workforce plan by positions, the workforce plan collapses as soon as that position changes.
-Instead, HR should move to a plan to actuals comparison, which enables more precise tracking of team-level changes and makes budget tracking easier.
+Instead, in this new workforce planning model, HR should move to a plan to actuals comparison, which enables more precise tracking of team-level changes and makes budget tracking easier.

 2. Move to a continuous planning model

 When workforce planning continues to only be done during the annual budget planning stage, it leads to talent shortages, missed opportunities, and other risks.
 Reviewing the plan to actuals routinely throughout the year helps you see problems before they become pitfalls.
 With this kind of insight, you and the line managers can investigate both problems and successes, and re-allocate budget according to what will happen in the future.

 3. Look for technology that makes the job faster and easier

 As I’ve mentioned, using analytics to model and compare future workforce scenarios has traditionally been an expensive, imprecise and time consuming process.
 However, HR analytics technologies such as a people strategy platform, connect together data from all HR, Finance, and Business systems to provide a complete and accurate picture of your organization.
 Look for a cloud solution that enables fast and easy workforce planning collaboration options.
 Beware of trying to use generic business planning tools (like Hyperion or Anaplan) for this — they are designed for Finance not HR use.

 A people strategy platform allows for rapid cycle planning so you can look ahead at how many open positions need to be filled, when they must be filled by, and where in the organization they are needed the most, which gives you the necessary time to either move budget around or talk to the manager about delaying the hire until budget accumulates.